audreymms7/Santander-Product-Recommendation/Data_wrangling.md

 #### Bring in the data

 The dataset contains 48 variables and around 13.6 million rows of data observations.
-I find this dataset too large for my PC to process, and therefore decide to take a random sample of 500k rows and use it for all further exercises.
+I find this dataset too large for my PC to process, and therefore decide to take a random sample of 500k rows (400k from May and June, 100k from the rest months) and use it for all further exercises.

 1. Categorical variables: